PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 ### Build content in Ultra

-For simple Original site content or if information needs to be restructured to display appropriately, it’s generally quickest and easiest to build this content directly in a Document in the relevant Ultra site location.
+For simple Original site content or if you need to adapt content to fit the Ultra structure, it’s generally quickest and easiest to build this content directly in a Document in the relevant Ultra site location.

 This is particularly useful to:

 - [add text](https://vle-support.york.ac.uk/ultra/text/) by copy/pasting from Original.
 Headings and formatting are preserved.
-- [upload files](https://vle-support.york.ac.uk/ultra/files/) from your computer.
-Uploaded files now preview within the Ultra Document.
+- [upload files](https://vle-support.york.ac.uk/ultra/files/) from your computer (eg. lecture slides).
+If you upload files in a Document, you can choose where in the text it appears, and it will display directly in the Document.
 - [upload images](https://vle-support.york.ac.uk/ultra/images/) from your computer.
 Make sure to add ALT text or mark as decorative.
 - [embed items](https://vle-support.york.ac.uk/ultra/embedded-content/) (eg. Padlet, Xerte).
 Make sure to include a direct link to open the item.

 We recognise that this *sounds* like more work than copying Original pages.
-However, we've compared methods and found it quicker and less stressful to build these simple pages directly in Ultra rather than using the Copy Content tool.
+However, we've compared methods and found that it's quicker and less stressful to build these simple pages directly in Ultra rather than using the Copy Content tool.

 Building content directly avoids copying Original page content into Ultra as lots of separate Documents/items that you have to restructure (ie, still copy/paste text, just within Ultra), and gives you complete control over which content goes where.

-(Add example image)
+[video demonstration to come]

 ### Copy Content tool